umyemri/notes/lang.md

 * c#

 ## mediocre
-* r - if you have a limited dataset, sure: r works great. but i wouldn't dare use r to parse raw census data or cdc mortality files.
+* r <- if you have a limited dataset, sure: r works great. but i wouldn't dare use r to parse raw census data or cdc mortality files.
+* sql <- more of a medium of expression than a language, imo. it's almost like markup in a way (beefy, move whole mountains, markup).